-FY20 Budget Summary & Development Considerations (Issues & Priorities)
+FY21 Budget Summary & Development Considerations (Issues & Priorities)

-The proposed budget includes total revenues of \$14,820,241 and expenditures of \$14,384,277.
-Excluding the Capital Improvement and Grant fund projects, the overall budget contains a surplus (revenues over expenditures) of \$ 435,964.
-The proposed FY20 budget represents conservative financial planning, while addressing increased demand for City services.
-The following sections discuss, by fund, the major issues and priorities addressed in the FY20 budget, and each priority is carefully aligned with the City's strategy map and strategic hits and misses.
+The proposed budget includes total revenues of \$16,149,209 and expenditures of \$16,330,014.
+Excluding Capital Improvement and Grant fund projects, the overall budget contains a surplus (revenues over expenditures) of \$ 168,355.
+The proposed FY21 budget represents conservative financial planning, while addressing increased demand for City services.
+The following sections discuss, by fund, the major issues and priorities addressed in the FY21 budget, and each priority is carefully aligned with the City's strategy map and strategic hits and misses.

 Revenue Diversification - Each revenue source is carefully evaluated during the budget process to ensure adequate levels of funding.
-Diversifying city revenue sources to reduce reliance on property taxes is critical to minimizing the tax burden of our residents and commercial property owners, and City Council identifies it as a financial and operational stewardship priority on the City's strategic hits and misses scorecard.
+Diversifying city revenue sources to reduce reliance on property taxes is critical to minimizing the tax burden of our residents and commercial property owners, and City Council identifies it as a financial and operational stewardship priority on the City's strategic hits and misses' scorecard.
 Identified diversification areas include maximization of sales tax revenue along the Highway 34 & 175 corridors and accompanying increased franchise fee collections that are included with commercial development.